katievlasic/02-portfolio/README.md

 # Projects Portfolio

-Using 'advanced' CSS techniques, this web application will link to other projects I've completed demonstrating a variety of front-end concepts.
+Using advanced CSS techniques, this web application will link to other projects I've completed demonstrating a variety of front-end concepts.

 [Projects Portfolio](https://katievlasic.github.io/02-portfolio/)